By Jim Cutler

 Rolling Stones – Waiting on a Friend Video Location

 The SECOND event from Rock History that took place here: The Rolling Stones used the steps of 96 St. Marks for their “Waiting On a Friend” video.
-That’s Mick Jagger and Peter Tosh (front left) on the steps.
+That’s Mick Jagger by the door.

 Here are those same steps today: